KTH/default-envs/README.md

 ```

 ### Required values without any defaults
-Some envs do not have defaults and must required to exist before starting your service.
+Some envs do not have defaults and must exist before starting your service.
-defaultEnvs.required([], console).
+defaultEnvs.required([], console) will print information about if a logger is passed, and if the env is missing when invoking `required` throw an error _Required env 'PASSWORD' does not exist._ .

 ```bash
 node app.js